itdxer/neupy/site/docs/layers/basics.rst

 Subnetworks
 ===========

-**Subnetworks** makes easier to read and understend network's structure.
+**Subnetworks** is a method that improves readability of the networks architecture.
 Instead of explaining it's much easier to show the main advantage of this method.
 Here is an example of the simpe convolutional network.

 .. code-block:: python